 For adapting/relaxing RRM measurement in time domain, the followings are observed from simulation results,

-[8 sources] show that increasing measuremenrt period provides significant power saving gain for all RRC states.
-While at the same time, for stationary or low mobility case, [3 sources] provide results show that increasing measuremenrt period has marginal impact on mobility performance(e.g., handover failure rate, RSRP difference between two adjacent samples), [3 sources] provide results show the RSRP accuracy has marginal impact.
+[8 sources] show that increasing measuremenrt period provides [0.71% - 74.7%] and [5.2% - 26%] power saving gain for RRC IDLE/INACTIVE and RRC CONNECTED state respectively.
+For RRC IDLE/INACTIVE state, the variation of the gains also related on the other assumptions for measurement activities, e.g., loop convegernce, time-frequency synchronization and etc. [26%-74.7%] power saving gain is shown if other measurement activity is also relaxed accompanied with increasing measrurement period, otherwise [0.71% - 4.45%] power saving gain is shown.
+While at the same time, for stationary or low mobility case, [3 sources] provide results show that increasing measuremenrt period has marginal impact on mobility performance(e.g., handover failure rate, RSRP difference between two adjacent samples).
+[2 sources] provides results show that the handover failure rate does not exceed 0.5% for 3km/h and 3% for 30km/h with RRM relaxing in time-domain.
+[3 sources] provide results show the RSRP accuracy has marginal impact.

-[2 sources] show that relaxing the number of samples within measurement period provides significant power saging gain for RRC CONNECTED and IDLE state respectively.
-For stationary or low mobility case, 1 source provide results show that the RSRP accuracy requirement can be fulfilled with such operation.
+[2 sources] show that relaxing the number of samples within measurement period provides [2.57%- 36%] power saging gain for RRC CONNECTED.
+For stationary or low mobility case, [1 source] provide results show that the RSRP accuracy requirement can be fulfilled with such operation.

 Therefore, considering the outcome of studies, it is recommended to specify the adapting/relaxing RRM measurement in time-domain for RRM measurements during the work item.